Neglected $U(1)$ phase in the Schroedinger representation of quantum mechanics and particle number conserving formalisms for superconductivity: Concluding remarks

 we will have the following order parameter

 In this way, the order parameter looks similar to Eq.~(\ref{eq105}) is obtained.
 At present, we do not know the exact relation between the appearance of the order parameter in Eq.~(\ref{eq111}) and the Bose-Einstein condensation.
 However, a close relation is plausible, in which the particles in the condensate state will play a similar role as the electrons near the Fermi level play.
-The reduction of the total energy is expected to occur by exploiting the interaction energy and the number fluctuation of the particles participating in the collective mode.
+The reduction of the total energy is expected to occur by exploiting the interaction energy and the number fluctuation of the particles participating in the collective mode $\chi_B$.

 In conclusion, we present a new theory of superconductivity that includes the neglected $U(1)$ phase by Dirac.
 This theory captures major experimental results explained by the BCS theory, and lifts shortcomings of it.
-It also explains the absence of the dissipative quantum phase transition in Josephson junctions.